-The DES Operation of the SCL of the TOE shall meet the requirement "Cryptographic operation (FCS_COP.1)" and "Cryptographic key destruction" (FCS_CKM.4) as specified below:
+The DES operation of both SCLs of the TOE shall meet the requirement Cryptographic operation (FCS_COP.1) and Cryptographic key destruction (FCS_CKM.4) as specified below:

-FCS_COP.1/TDES-SCL Cryptographic operation

-Hierarchical to: No other components.
+FCS_COP.1/TDES-SCL Cryptographic operation - TDES Hierarchical to: No other components.
 Dependencies: [FDP_ITC.1 Import of user data of the Composite TOE without security attributes, or FDP_ITC.2 Import of user data of the Composite TOE with security attributes, or FCS_CKM.1 Cryptographic key management] FCS_CKM.4 Cryptographic key destruction.

-FCS_COP.1.1/TDES-SCL The TSF shall perform encryption and decryption in accordance with a specified cryptographic algorithm TDES in

-• the Electronic Codebook Mode (ECB)

-• the Cipher Block Chaining Mode (CBC)

-• the Counter Mode (CTR)

-• the Cipher Feedback Mode (CFB)

-the Propagating Cipher Block Chaining (PCBC)

-and cryptographic key sizes of 168 bit that meet the following standards:

-National Institute of Standards and Technology (NIST) 800-67 Rev. 1 [20]

-The ECB, CBC, CTR and CFG modes refer to: National Institute of Standards and Technology (NIST) SP 800-38A [21]

-The PCBC mode refers to: Bruce Schneier, Applied Cryptography, Second Edition, John Wiley & Sons,1996 [37].
+FCS_COP.1.1/TDES-SCL The TSF shall perform encryption and decryption in accordance with a specified cryptographic algorithm TDES in • the Electronic Codebook Mode (ECB) • the Cipher Block Chaining Mode (CBC) • the Counter Mode (CTR) • the Cipher Feedback Mode (CFB) • the Propagating Cipher Block Chaining (PCBC) and cryptographic key sizes of 112 and 168 bit that meet the following standards: National Institute of Standards and Technology (NIST) SP 800-67 [20], standard allows encryption with 168 bit keys only The ECB, CBC, CTR and CFB modes refer to: National Institute of Standards and Technology (NIST) SP 800-38A [21] • The PCBC mode refers to: Bruce Schneier, Applied Cryptography, Second Edition, John Wiley & Sons,1996, section 9.10 [36].
 This standard should be implemented considering the Security Guidelines only.